mikependon/RepoDB.NET/_posts/2020-04-06-what-will-make-you-choose-repodb-over-dapper.md

 ###### Features

-In RepoDb, by having the necessary features within the space of a micro-ORM will help you a lot on your development.
+In RepoDB, by having the necessary features within the space of a micro-ORM will help you a lot on your development.

 The features of like `Bulk` & `Batch` operations, `PropertyHandlers`, `2nd-Level Cache`, `Expression Trees`, `Multi Queries` and inline `Hints` are the most common in-used features.
 The major pain points are, it is absent in Dapper.